SEL: Using Explicit Instruction Programs

 Explicit SEL

 Explicit SEL Instruction means “consistent opportunities for students to cultivate, practice, and reflect on social and emotional competencies in ways that are developmentally appropriate and culturally responsive.
 These opportunities provide dedicated time to focus on social and emotional competencies” (www.casel.org).
-We should provide embedded SEL instruction through teaching practices and academic integration, and in addition, we can and should provide targeted SEL explicit instruction.
+While we can and should be embedding SEL through teaching practices and with academic integration, in addition, we must also provide explicit SEL instruction.

 Targeted Explicit SEL Programming

-First and foremost, when assessing a new or existing program, I suggest employing the Hexagon Exploration Tool, or a similar need and fit protocol.
+When assessing a new or existing program, I suggest employing the Hexagon Exploration Tool, or a similar implementation science tool.

 From NIRN (National Implementation Research Network).
 Find the guide here: https://nirn.fpg.unc.edu/resources/hexagon-exploration-tool

-When using a tool like the Hexagon Tool (see guide), your team will be able to come to the table knowing what data is needed and how to utilize it.
-If you look at the six areas covered in the tool, it is easy to see that you need a cross-section of your system at the table to provide their information and opinion.
+When the Hexagon Tool guide, your team will be able to come to the table prepared with the needed data and will know how to utilize it.
+If you look at the six areas covered in the tool, it is easy to see that you will need a cross-section of staff in your system at the table to provide their input.

 Be Mindful of Missing Pieces

-While assessing new or existing SEL, or other whole child programs, I’ve observed some common areas that might get missed or glossed over.
+When I have assessed a new or existing SEL program with districts, I’ve observed some common areas that might get missed or glossed over, but are very important.
 They are:

-• Looking at the research and evidence-basis of a program, and it’s fit with the need.
+• Looking at the research and evidence-basis of a program.
+Does it have solid proof it works?

 • Ensuring the program is S.A.F.E.
-(Sequenced, Active, Focused, Explicit)
+(Sequenced, Active, Focused, Explicit).
+Does it flow well, build skills?

 Research and Evidence of SEL Programs

 It is important to look at the research and theoretical approach the program is based on.
-An evidence-based program is preferrable over research-based (here is a quick explanation).
-Although, depending on need and fit, a research-based program or a program using research or evidence-based practices may be the best choice.
+While many times an evidence-based program is preferrable over research-based program (here is a quick explanation), depending on need and fit, a research-based program or a program using research or evidence-based practices may be the best choice for your unique needs.
 The bottom line is, anything we are using should be supported by the literature (a collection of published information on an area of research).

 Being research or evidence-based is only one part of finding a program that is a good fit.
 Even if the program is highly evidence-based, some challenges may occur: